OCFL/extensions/docs/NNNN-direct-clean-path-layout.md

 1. Replace all non-UTF8 characters with `replacementString`
 2. Split the string at path separator `/`
 3. For each part do the following
+   1. Replace `=` with `=u003D` if it is followed by `u` and four hex digits
-   1. Replace any character from this list with its utf code in the form `=uXXXX` where `XXXX` is the code:
+   2. Replace any character from this list with its utf code in the form `=uXXXX` where `XXXX` is the code:
        `U+0000-U+001F` `U+007F` `U+0020` `U+0085` `U+00A0` `U+1680` `U+2000-U+200F`
        `U+2028` `U+2029` `U+202F` `U+205F` `U+3000` `\n` `\t` `*` `?` `:` `[` `]` `"`
        `<` `>` `|` `(` `)` `{` `}` `&` `'` `!` `;` `#` `@`
    3. If part only contains periods, replace first period (`.`), with UTF Code (`U+002E`)
    4. Remove part completely, if its length is 0
-   5. Check length of part according to `maxFilenameLen`
+   5. When length of part is larger than `maxFilenameLen` use fallback function and return
 4. Join the parts with path separator `/`
-5. Check length of result according `maxPathnameLen`
+5. When length of result is larger than `maxPathnameLen` use fallback function and return

 ### When `utfEncode` is `false`